rubberduck203/VBEX/README.md

   1. All public classes have a predeclared instance of that class called the "predeclared object".
        - The predeclared object has the same name as the class, _e.g._

                Dim xs As List ' word "List" as a type Set xs = List.Create(1, 2, 3) ' word "List" here is the predeclared object

        - All creatable classes are created from the predeclared object.
        - Predeclared objects of mutable classes can be mutated.
            + Dont do that.
   2. VBEX utilizes a broad interface system.
-       - Interfaces are minimally defined
+       - Interfaces are minimally defined.
        - Many classes implement more than one interface (are polymorphic).
   3. Implementations of the _IApplicable_ interface allow methods and functions to be treated as objects.
        - All IApplicable objects are immutable.
-       - The _Lambda_ class writes functions to a VBEX modules and allows you to execute that code
+       - The _Lambda_ class writes functions to a VBEX modules and allows you to execute that code.
-           + Using the Lambda class will sometimes prevent debugging
+           + Using the Lambda class will sometimes disable the debugger.
            + A lambda has no reference to environment in it was created.
+               * `Lambda.FromShort("_ + x")` will always error even if `x` is in the current scope.
        - _OnArgs_ and _OnObject_ are complementary.
            + `OnArgs.Make(myObject, "method", vbMethod)` is `(x) => myObject.method(x)`
            + `OnObject.Make("method", vbMethod, myArgs)` is `(o) => o.method(myArgs)`
+           + These are the _only_ applicable objects that have references to the current environment.

 <!--
 ### Predeclared Objects